 Successful schools are communities: communities of learners, teachers and parents.
 We ask for the guidance and support of parents/guardians and the commitment of our students to continue to make Bluefield a great place to learn, work and visit.
 This partnership will ensure that a successful and rewarding environment exists at Bluefield for the youth of our community.

 School Events • Athletics • Scholarship Deadlines • More!

 Prom party tonight?
 You had a whole year to plan this night... how are you getting home safely at the end of the night?
 Choose wisely, Remember friends don’t let friends drink and drive!!! #DriveSafePEI #DriveSoberPEI Cst.
 Parsons

 View Our School Calendar

 BLUEFIELD HIGH SCHOOL

-Yearbooks can be purchased online through the school website or in the main lobby at lunchtime.
-Cost is $45 but price will increase to $50 for any orders placed after May 31.
+Yearbooks can be purchased online through the school website or in the main office.
+Cost is $50.

 Students in grade 12 must let the Counsellors or Mrs. Orr in Student Services know which College or University you are attending in the fall.
 You must make a June request for your final transcript.
 There is no charge for this.
 If you are taking the year off we want to know this as well.
 Let us know before Friday, June 8th so your transcript goes to the proper college or university.

 A number of students on the list for a Community Service Bursary have not yet checked in with Student Services.
 Please do this before Friday, June 8th.

 Students who have not yet picked up their art work from the Arts Coffee House can come by the Art Room this week during lunchtime.